Foundation / Corporation

 The Community Foundation considers grant applications from organizations that:

-- Provide programs and services to the Greater Augusta area, including one or more of the following counties : Richmond, Columbia, McDuffie, Burke, Aiken, and Edgefield.
+- Provide programs and services to the following counties in Georgia: Richmond, Columbia, McDuffie, Burke and in South Carolina: Aiken and Edgefield.

 - Grants for individuals;